-- 1/2 bell pepper, finely chopped
+- 2 tbsp red bell pepper, finely chopped

-- 2 tbsp cilantro
+- 2 tbsp cilantro, optional

-Brown the ground turkey on medium heat in large sauté pan and season with salt and pepper.
+- Brown the ground turkey on medium heat in large sauté pan and season with salt and pepper.
 Use a wooden spoon to break the meat up into small pieces.

-Meanwhile, while turkey is cooking, make the sofrito by chopping onion, garlic, pepper, tomato and cilantro.
+- Meanwhile, while turkey is cooking, make the sofrito by chopping onion, garlic, pepper, tomato and cilantro.
 (I quickly do it in my mini chopper)